nextflow-io/nextflow/docs/aws.rst

 Get started
 -------------

-1 - In the AWS Console, create a `Compute environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_ (CE) in your AWS Batch Service.
+1. In the AWS Console, create a `Compute environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_ (CE) in your AWS Batch Service.

-    1.1 - if are using a custom AMI (see following sections), the AMI ID must be specified in the CE configuration 1.2 - make sure to select an AMI (either custom or existing) with Docker installed (see following sections) 1.3 - make sure the policy ``AmazonS3FullAccess`` (granting access to S3 buckets) is attached to the instance role configured for the CE
+    a.
+If you are using a custom AMI (see following sections), the AMI ID must be specified in the CE configuration
+    b.
+Make sure to select an AMI (either custom or existing) with Docker installed (see following sections)
+    c.
+Make sure the policy ``AmazonS3FullAccess`` (granting access to S3 buckets) is attached to the instance role configured for the CE
-    1.4 - if you plan to use Docker images from Amazon ECS container, make sure the ``AmazonEC2ContainerServiceforEC2Role`` policy is also attached to the instance role
+    d.
+If you plan to use Docker images from Amazon ECS container, make sure the ``AmazonEC2ContainerServiceforEC2Role`` policy is also attached to the instance role

-2 - In the AWS Console, create (at least) one `Job Queue <https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html>`_ and bind it to the Compute environment
+2. In the AWS Console, create (at least) one `Job Queue <https://docs.aws.amazon.com/batch/latest/userguide/job_queues.html>`_ and bind it to the Compute environment.

-3 - In the AWS Console, create an S3 storage's bucket for the bucket-dir (see below) and others for the input data and results, if/as needed
+3. In the AWS Console, create an S3 storage's bucket for the bucket-dir (see below) and others for the input data and results, as needed.

-4 - Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.
+4. Make sure your pipeline processes specifies one or more Docker containers by using the :ref:`process-container` directive.

-5 - Container images need to be published in a Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `ECS Container Registry <https://aws.amazon.com/ecr/>`_ that can be reached by ECS Batch.
+5. Container images need to be published in a Docker registry such as `Docker Hub <https://hub.docker.com/>`_, `Quay <https://quay.io/>`_ or `ECS Container Registry <https://aws.amazon.com/ecr/>`_ that can be reached by ECS Batch.

 Configuration
 -------------

 When configuring your pipeline:

-1 - import the `nf-amazon` plugin
+1. import the `nf-amazon` plugin
-2 - specify the AWS Batch :ref:`executor<awsbatch-executor>`
+2. specify the AWS Batch :ref:`executor<awsbatch-executor>`
-3 - specify one or more AWS Batch queues for the execution by using the :ref:`process-queue` directive 4 - specify the AWS job container properties by using the :ref:`process-containerOptions` directive.
+3. specify one or more AWS Batch queues for the execution by using the :ref:`process-queue` directive
+4. specify the AWS job container properties by using the :ref:`process-containerOptions` directive.

 An example ``nextflow.config`` file is shown below::